Dercy1/kimbazik-security/README.md

-# kimbazik-security
+ # KIMBAZIK – Security & Trust

-Cybersecurity &amp; application security notes and contributions for the KIMBAZIK project.
+This repository contains my cybersecurity notes and security-oriented contributions for the KIMBAZIK platform.

+Focus areas:
+- Application security basics
+- Upload & content protection
+- API protection & good practices
+- Trust & Safety concepts

+This repository will evolve as the project grows.